 The fourth way we found, and also my kids favorite, was using a CD.
 It worked well in the sunlight, but we had even more fun with it in the dark with a flashlight!

 The girls played with so many different angles.
 The best was when Nadia managed to shine the rainbow on herself and couldn't find it!
 Buggy and Buddy made similar rainbow reflections; check out the patterns they made too!

 If we had some oily puddles around to look at that would have been fun too, but it was currently too dry for that!
-We had a great time finding all the rainbows we did though!
+We had a great time with our hands-on rainbow learning though!